Civale dominates Tigers again in 4-1 Cleveland victory

 “I’ve been able to do things to help us win a couple games here,” said Luplow, who saved Monday’s 6-5 victory with a diving catch in shallow right.
 “I haven’t been swinging well, but I’m finding ways to help.”

-Cleveland placed RHP Zach Plesac on the 10-day injured list with a non-displaced fracture of his right thumb.
-Francona said Plesac sustained the injury Sunday while “rather aggressively taking off his undershirt” after being knocked out of his start against the Minnesota Twins in the fourth inning.
+Francona said Plesac injured his thumb Sunday while “rather aggressively taking off his undershirt” after being knocked out of his start against the Minnesota Twins in the fourth inning.

 UP NEXT

 The teams play the third of a four-game series on Wednesday evening, with Detroit’s José Ureña (2-4, 4.62) facing Triston McKenzie (1-3, 6.89).
-Francona said McKenzie will be optioned back to Triple-A Columbus after the game.
+Francona said McKenzie — demoted to Triple-A over the weekend — will be optioned back to Columbus after the game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports